 Remember that distance is essential in helping you figure out how to hit the golf ball and which club to use.
 If you do not account for the slope, you’re likely to overhit or under hit the shot.

-Most of the rangefinders listed above feature slope compensation, except for the Precision Pro Golf NX7 Slope and the Precision Pro Golf Nexus.
+Most of the rangefinders listed above feature slope compensation, except for the Precision Pro Golf NX7 Slope.
 However, these two options may not be so bad if you intend on playing in tournaments.
 The lack of slope compensation may help you up your game.

 Another feature that should be a tremendous help to any golfer is the flag acquisition.
 Not all rangefinders in this budget range have this feature, but those that do are able to get a lock onto the hole much easier.